Runroom/archetype-symfony/README.md

 - Open `https://localhost:8443` in your browser.
 - Open `http://localhost:8025` in your browser to access MailCatcher.

+To use xDebug, after the initial `make up`, you can run:

+    make up-debug

+And you will only restart the `app` container with the xDebug enabled, to disable it again, run `make up` again.

 ## Contribute

 Please refer to [CONTRIBUTING](doc/Contributing.md) for information on how to contribute to the